 While automation is making its way into enterprise IT environments, humans are still a key part of the configuration process.
 Developing a process for automated configuration changes requires IT teams to develop and implement a highly detailed set of instructions for the system.

 Network Configuration Features:

-The most popular feature in a network configuration tool is the ability to find and replace functions on a network device should a network failure occur.
+The most popular feature in a network configuration manager is the ability to find and replace functions on a network device should a network failure occur.
 Each network device is different, with configurations being saved in different formats.
 This can be a real headache for administrators.
 With network configuration management tools, configuration files can be stored in a central location where configurations can be easily downloaded.

 Admins can also use these tools to make wide changes to the entire network infrastructure from a single unified management console as it ensures that all network configurations are non-conflicting.
 Nearly anything a Network Configuration management tool does can be done by a member of the network team, however, this is time intensive and requires that IT teams manually access and log into each individual network device, and change network device settings one by one until the operation is completed.
 With something as tedious as this procedure, you can imagine that network team members are likely to make mistakes eventually.
 Network Configuration Management software allows admins to make the changes they need easily, and save valuable hours of labor.

 Furthermore, admins can set permission levels to ensure other administrators can’t change too many configuration settings while still giving them the ability to request changes (pending approval).
 With NCM, network device configurations can be quickly and easily backed up and restored, standard network practices can still be assigned, and many software options can offer automation features to keep monotonous and time-intensive tasks at bay.

 Network Configuration Best Practices

 There are a number of best practices that network administrators should follow to ensure that their network configuration manager is being used to its full ability.
 We’ve rounded up our top five below.